austinfreenet/afn-docs/afn_nextgen_project.md

 ## 2015-5-19

-The image is back onto the client so not I'm installed XFCE, virt-manager and lightdm.
+The image is back onto the client so now I'm installed XFCE, virt-manager and lightdm.
 The I need to install a Windows 7 KVM VM.
 I've setup an apt proxy VM and [configured](https://help.ubuntu.com/community/AptGet/Howto#APT_configuration_file_method) the nextgen image to use it.
 I also installed